theQRL/theqrl.org/content/blog/2020/qrl-joins-the-league-of-entropy/index.md

 **Randomness** is defined as the lack of pattern or predictability[^RANDEF].
 It is used in everything from light entertainment such as the act of shuffling in card games to more serious cryptographic systems[^CRYPTO]. **Entropy** (in cryptography) is fundamentally the *measurement* of randomness[^ENTROPY] where more is better.
 Card dealers increase the entropy of a deck with proper shuffling technique often with multiple rounds.

-This is great, unfortunately it's possible for things to *appear* random which actually aren't.
+Simple enough right? *Unfortunately* it's possible for things to *appear* random which actually aren't.
 Poor shuffling technique can lead to very probabilistic results that might seem random at first glance, for example.
-Magicians take this a step further and use purely [deterministic shuffling](https://www.gcsu.edu/sites/files/page-assets/node-808/attachments/amason.pdf), leaving spectactors in awe.
+Magicians take this a step further and use purely [deterministic shuffling](https://www.gcsu.edu/sites/files/page-assets/node-808/attachments/amason.pdf), leaving spectators in awe.

 {{< youtube "T8JH-TRo3oE" >}}